By Tim Lambert

 However, in 2011, there was a revolution in Libya, and Gaddafi was killed.

 In the early 21st century Libya was still dependent on oil.
 Libya still has very large reserves of oil.
 However, Libya suffered high unemployment.
-In 2020 the population of Libya is 6.8 million.
+In 2020 the population of Libya was 6.8 million.